vishakhashukla/vishakhashukla.github.io/_pages/work.md

 Children’s acquisition of new/given markers in English, Hindi, Mandinka and Spanish. **Vishakha Shukla**, Madeleine Long, Vrinda Bhatia and Paula Rubio-Fernandez. _South Asian Forum on the Acquisition and Processing of Language (SAFAL)_.
 Aug, 2021 (Virtual).

-Priming pragmatic reasoning in the verification and evaluation of comparisons.
-Vishakha Shukla, Madeleine Long, Vrinda Bhatia and Paula Rubio-Fernandez. _34th CUNY_.
+Priming pragmatic reasoning in the verification and evaluation of comparisons. **Vishakha Shukla**, Madeleine Long, Vrinda Bhatia and Paula Rubio-Fernandez. _34th CUNY_.
 Mar, 2021 (Virtual).

 Two cross-linguistic studies on the acquisition of definiteness and Theory of Mind. **Vishakha Shukla**, Madeleine Long, Fatoumata Jallow, Shlomit Ben-Ami, Marta Bialecka-Pikul, Julin Jara-Ettinger Paula Rubio-Fernndez. _Meaning in Flux: Connecting development, variation, and change_.
 Oct, 2019 (Yale University).

 Perspective taking in newly-sighted kids: Do they orient towards an interlocutors face?
-Paula Rubio-Fernandez, Vishakha Shukla, Shlomit Ben Ami, Chetan Ralekar, Ashwini Vaidya, Michelle Oraa Ali and Pawan Sinha. _32nd CUNY_.
+Paula Rubio-Fernandez, **Vishakha Shukla**, Shlomit Ben Ami, Chetan Ralekar, Ashwini Vaidya, Michelle Oraa Ali and Pawan Sinha. _32nd CUNY_.
 Mar, 2019 (University of Colarado).